tanle8/tsa-gecco-challenge/project_requirement.md

 - A link to the dataset you will be used for the project (make sure it respects the requirements defined *1. project description.md* file)
 - A small description of the use case (energy consumption for London habitants for example)
-- A description of the dataset (what it represents, what an anomaly represents, different features, etc)
+- A description of the dataset
+  - What it represents,
+  - what an anomaly represents,
+  - different features,
+  - etc
-- Some statistics about the dataset (percentage of anomalies, ...)
+- Some statistics about the dataset:
+  - percentage of anomalies,
+  - ...

-2. A notebook with EDA on the dataset (make sure to have plots about all dataset anomalies)
+✅ 2.
+A notebook with EDA on the dataset (make sure to have plots about all dataset anomalies)

 # Defense - Anomaly detection on a time series dataset